synapsestudios/lively/README.md

 #### apis

 The `apis` configuration block tells Lively where to find configuration files for the APIs you want to use with it.
-It requires a unique key and an API configuration object for each API, which is defined below.
-The recommended structure for these is to create folders in `application/config` for each API and use `require()` to include them.
+The recommended structure for these is to create folders in `application/config` for each API and use `require()` to include them (see example above).

 ### API Configuration

-Lively can handle multiple APIs in one installation.
 Each API has a configuration that tells Lively how to make requests and what methods are available.
 An example of implementing an API configuration for GitHub is provided at `application/config/config.github.js`.

 ```
 {